-The LED7707 is enabled by the EN pin.
+The LED7706 is enabled by the EN pin.
 This pin is active high and, when forced to SGND, the device is turned off.
-This pin is connected to a permanently active 2.5 $\mu$ A current source; when sudden device turn-on at power-up is required, this pin must be left floating or connected to a delay capacitor.
-Starting from an ON state, when the LED7707 is turned off, it quickly discharges the Soft-Start capacitor and turns off the power-MOSFET, the current generators and the LDO.
-The power consumption is thus reduced to 20 $\mu$ A only.
+This pin is connected to a permanently active 2.5 μ A current source; when sudden device turn-on at power-up is required, this pin must be left floating or connected to a delay capacitor.
+When turned off, the LED7706 quickly discharges the soft-start capacitor and turns off the power MOSFET, the current generators and the LDO.
+The power consumption is thus reduced to 20 μ A only.